kszenes/PorousConvection.jl/README.md

   - `computedTdt_3D!`: Computes the dTdt term
   - `update_T_3D!`: Updates the temperature using the results of the two previous kernels

-In order to improve the performance of these kernels, we add shared memory for the 3 `compute_*` kernels.
-This reduces the number of global memory accesses.
+To improve the performance of these kernels, we add shared memory for the 3 `compute_*` kernels which reduces the number of global memory accesses.
 Since stencil computations are inherently memory bound, this optimization can greatly increase the throughput of our implementation.

-In order to get fine-grained control over shared memory in ParallelStencil, the kernels need to use `@parallel_indices` API, which resembles kernel programming for CUDA, instead of the more terse `@parallel` API.
+In ParallelStencil, fine-grained control over shared memory can be achieved using the `@parallel_indices` API, which resembles kernel programming for CUDA, instead of the more terse `@parallel` API.
 Thus all kernels were first ported to the `@parallel_indices` paradigm.

 In each kernel, only a single field is moved into shared memory.
-As we will be choosing the maximum block size (32, 4, 4) for our implementation, shared memory becomes a scarce resource and storing additional fields in shared memory would decrease significantly the occupancy of the GPU.
+As we will be choosing the maximum block size ((32, 4, 4) = 1024) for our architecture, shared memory becomes a scarce resource and storing additional fields in shared memory would decrease significantly the occupancy of the GPU.
 Thus the `update_*` kernels were not implemented using shared memory.

 In addition, auxiliary fields that appear in multiple kernels (such as `gradT*`) are recomputed in each respective kernel to also decrease the number of global memory accesses.
 In the context of stencil computation, we can afford to make redundant calculations due to the arithmetic intensity being low.